 Ref.
 Question Policy Principl es

 Z1 Are all issues deemed satisfactory?
 [1]

-Answe er Finding/Obser vation
+Answer Finding/Obser vation

-No duty on Bernes regarding fire d cover the impo and self-closing faults or damag The duty include g devices should not be t ge to fire doors should be les that residents should re into a multi-occupied r ormation to residents wen to residents should ors closed, that fire doors campered with and that e reported immediately. receive this information
+No duty on Bernes regarding fire d cover the import and self-closing faults or damag The duty includ when they mov The Fire Safety (England) Regulations 2022 introduces a new duty on Berneslai Homes to provide information to residents regarding fire doors.
+The information given to residents should cover the importance of keeping fire doors closed, that fire doors and self-closing devices should not be tampered with and that faults or damage to fire doors should be reported immediately.
+The duty includes that residents should receive this information when they move into a multi-occupied residential building and then on an annual basis.

-Action /Recommendation · Priority Due Date
+Action /Recommendation Priority Due Date

-Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops.
-Medium 19/Apr/2023
+Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within common areas and/or periodic leaflet drops. mes; however, it is Medium 17/Apr/2023